 MAT FPX 2001 Assessment 1 Initial Survey Design

 Potential Variables

-To test the hypothesis that there is a positive correlation between the level of employee satisfaction and the level of productivity in the workplace, the following variables have to be taken in the data collection process.
-These variables will thus give a holistic view of the determinants of the levels of employee satisfaction and how these affect the levels of productivity.
+To test the hypothesis that there is a positive correlation between the level of employee satisfaction and the level of productivity in the workplace, the following variables have to be taken into account during the data collection process for MAT FPX 2001 Assessment 1 Initial Survey Design.
+These variables will provide a holistic view of the determinants of employee satisfaction levels and how they affect productivity.
+Critical variables may include job satisfaction, the nature of the working environment, remunerations and other benefits, training and development prospects, flexibility and quality of time employees spend at work, and organizational commitment.
+Job satisfaction refers to employees’ psychological attitude toward their jobs and is positively linked with retention, productivity, and organizational outcomes (Locke, 2019).

+MAT FPX 2001 Assessment 1 Initial Survey Design